dell/omnia/docs/source/Troubleshooting/FAQ.rst

 .. image:: ../images/BeeGFSFailure.png

-Possible cause: BeeGFS version 7.3.0 is in use.
+Potential cause: BeeGFS version 7.3.0 is in use.

 Resolution: Use BeeGFS client version 7.3.1 when setting up BeeGFS on the cluster.